tferrari92/automate-all-the-things/README.md

 [This is how gentlemen manage their K8S resources](https://i.imgur.com/2Xntz2P.jpg).
 We are not some cavemen creating and deleting stuff manually with kubectl.
 We manage our infrastucture with **GitOps**.

-If you need to modify other things, let's say, the contents of the ConfigMap, then you'd clone the repo, make your changes, push to GitHub, and again, wait for ArgoCD to apply the changes.
+This pipeline is automatically triggered everytime there are any changes commited inside the "application code repository" (meaning the [/my-app directory](my-app)).
+In this manner, if the developers commit any changes to the app, they will be automatically built and deployed to the cluster.
+That's some delicious CI/CD for you baby.

-AGREGAR You wont see anything at hte url the artifact gave until argocd refrese. it does this every three minutes. you can either wait like a sensei or go into the argocd ui and hit refresh on the application
+Now, if the infrastrucure team needs to make changes to the cluster resources, they would work on the "k8s infrastructure repository" (meaning the [/helm/my-app directory](helm/my-app)).
+Let's say they need to increase the number of pod replicas, then they'd change the value of deployment.replicas in the [values.yaml file](helm/my-app/values.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
+And there's some tasty Gitops for you too.

-AGREGAR Q SE CORRE CADA COMMIT AUTOMTICAMENTE!!!!!!
+Follow the following instructions You wont see anything at hte url the artifact gave until argocd refrese. it does this every three minutes. you can either wait like a sensei or go into the argocd ui and hit refresh on the application

 <br/>